SimonValentino/BirdRecognition/README.md

 # BirdRecognition
-Recognizing birds based off the sound they make.
+AI model that recognizes birds based off the sound they make.

 # Data
 Be sure to download the data used in this project and unzip it in a data directory.